Tournament of Champions

 TOURNAMENT PAST

-We coached Miami University of Ohio for nearly two decades, starting in 1989, and quickly realized two constants regarding Midwestern collegiate riding in the late-1980’s… 1) the same Midwestern teams easily won their regions every year - Miami, Purdue, Kentucky, Colorado State; and… 2) those same Midwestern teams embarrassed themselves at Nationals each year.
+We coached Miami University of Ohio Equestrian for nearly two decades, starting in 1989, and quickly realized two constants regarding Midwestern collegiate riding in the late-1980’s… 1) the same Midwestern teams easily won their regions every year - Miami, Purdue, Kentucky, Colorado State; and… 2) those same Midwestern teams embarrassed themselves at Nationals each year.
 The eastern teams were WAAAY ahead of the rest of the country.
 We recognized we needed to show our riders a higher level of competition, and so we organized a combination scrimmage/ big deal event.
-We invited eight teams the first year - the best of the Midwest - Miami, Purdue, Kentucky, and Colorado State, and then persuaded three good Eastern teams to compete against us - Virginia Intermont College, Penn State, and Mount Holyoke, plus the host team - Murray State University of Kentucky.
-Holyoke won that 1990 precursor to Tournament, called the Midsouth Classic.
-We held the Midsouth Classic once more at Morehead State University in Kentucky, with Holyoke winning again.

-With a format that worked, we greatly expanded and began finding good teams from around the country to compete in “Tournament of Champions”.
-Remember that this was all before the internet, email, or cell phones.
 Lake Erie College hosted the first official Holiday Tournament the following year, with Lake Erie also winning the championship.

 CLICK HERE to see the hosts and Champions of all the Tournaments in the past three decades.

-From a single practice show, Tournament of Champions has thrived for nearly 30 years, and evolved into a four-show series with a Series Championship.
+From that single practice show, Tournament of Champions has thrived into our fourth decade, and evolved into a four-show series with a Series Championship.
 Holiday Tournament continued as the only Tournament show for several years.
-In 2000 we expanded to a Series with the addition of both the “Preseason Classic” to be held in mid-September, and the “Spring Classic” in March at New Mexico State, then West Texas A&M. A couple years later we dropped Spring Classic and added “Winter Classic” in late January.
+In the late-90’s, we expanded with the addition of the “Preseason Classic”, held in mid-September, and hosted several times in a row by Purdue at Jerry Steinmetz’ Foxton Farm.
+In 2000, we held the first “Spring Classic” in March at New Mexico State, then West Texas A&M the next year.
+Within a couple years, we dropped Spring Classic and instead added “Winter Classic” in late January.
 With growing interest and demand from teams, we eventually added a second Winter show, and for several years we’ve operated Winter 1 and Winter 2 on consecutive January weekends.
-After a couple winter weather cancellations, we will resurrect the Spring Classic again next year in place of Winter 1.
-The Series Championship was dominated at first by Virginia Intermont College, and more recently Savannah College of Art & Design.
+After a couple winter weather cancellations, we resurrected the Spring Classic again in place of Winter 1.

-CLICK HERE to see a list of all the Tournament Series Champions
+CLICK HERE to see a list of all the Tournament SERIES CHAMPIONS

 TOURNAMENT MEDAL

 In 2006, we started a “Tournament Medal” class, with a format similar to the Cacchione Cup event at Nationals.
-The Medal has seen some of the biggest names in IHSA, including Erika Jewell, Ryan Genn, Ciara Menkens, Chase Boggio and others.
+The Medal has seen some of the biggest names in IHSA, including Alex Alston, Celia Cram, Cole Jackson, Erika Jewell, Ryan Genn, Ciara Menkens, Chase Boggio and others.
 Chase and Ciara became the standard-bearers, each having won the Tournament Medal three times.
-Click the button below to see a history of all the winners.
+Then came Celia…

-Tournament Medal was originally intended for open level riders, and originally we were accepting entries from good alumni, and even open riders from teams who weren’t competing at the Tournament.
+Tournament Medal was originally intended for open level riders, and originally, we were accepting entries from good alumni, and even open riders from teams who weren’t competing at the Tournament.
 Very quickly it became so popular that Medal spots were hard to come by, and we eliminated all but competing team undergrads.

 CLICK HERE to see a list of all the past Tournament Medal Champions.